-The Research Matters Faculty/Student Mentorship Program is designed to support CSUSB faculty as they navigate the Federal Work Study Program to hire eligible students as research assistants.
+The Research Matters Faculty/Student Mentorship Program is designed to support CSUSB faculty as they navigate the process of the Federal Work-Study Program to hire eligible students as research assistants.

 The Federal Work-Study (FWS) program is a federally funded program that provides job opportunities to eligible undergraduate and graduate students.
 Students must meet all eligibility requirements and demonstrate financial need to participate in the program.
 FWS earnings can be used to help offset a portion of the student’s educational expenses.
-Salaries begin at $14.00 for student assistants and $15.00 per hour for Instructional Student Assistants (ISA).
+Salaries begin at $16.00 for RAs, listed as Instructional Student Assistants.
 Student workers may work a maximum of 20 hours per week.

-Work-Study participants (Supervisors and Students) are required to complete an annual training prior to beginning the hiring process.
-See flyer for more information.
+Work-Study participants (Supervisors and Students) are required to complete an annual training before beginning the hiring process.
+Find relevant training courses on the Staff Development Center’s website, located under the ‘Workforce Readiness’ section of the Following Webpage.

 Placement and Deadlines